-PREREQUISITES: Successful completion of 266W or ESL 366W or multiple-measure placement by a counselor, which includes appropriate score on approved ESL placement test and/or counselor/instructor recommendation.
+PREREQUISITES: Successful completion of English as a Second Language 266W or 366W or multiple-measure placement by a counselor, which includes appropriate score on approved ESL placement test and/or counselor/instructor recommendation.

 ESL 325W is an academic writing course designed for multilingual students to develop their writing skills at the high intermediate level.
 In this course, students will write essays (both in and out of class), focusing on organization, paragraph development revision, and editing.
 The content of ESL 325W, a non-credit course, is identical to that of ESL 225W, a credit course.
 This academic language course may be taken concurrently with ESL 320-level or 220-level courses.
 ESL 325W is two levels below English 1A.
 ESL 325W shall be offered with ESL 225W as a dual-roster class.